gist-rs/anyrag/PLAN.md

     - `POST /ingest/github`: Triggers the ingestion of a repository.
     - `GET /examples/{repo_name}/{version}`: Generates and returns the consolidated Markdown for a specific version.
 - **RAG Query API:**
-    - `POST /search/examples`: A RAG endpoint to perform hybrid (keyword + vector) searches across one or more repository databases to find relevant code examples based on a natural language query.
+    - `POST /search/examples`: A RAG endpoint that uses an advanced hybrid search (metadata pre-filtering + keyword + vector) across one or more repository databases to find relevant code examples based on a natural language query.

 ### 2.3.
 Command-Line Interface (CLI)
 - **`dump firebase`:** A robust command to fetch data from a Google Firestore collection and store it in a local SQLite database.
 It supports full and incremental dumps, field selection, and more.